 Sysudoku approaches the basic stage differently.
 Most Sudoku writers ignore it, assuming you already have the candidates allowed by the given clues.
-The method they assume you use, either by computer or by hand, is to eliminate every given value in a cell’s box, row or column, taking all remaining values as candidates.
+The method most assume you begin with, either by computer or by hand, is to eliminate every given value in a cell’s box, row or column, taking all remaining values as candidates.
 Here we call that the number scan.

 The number scan is the simplest logic possible, and many beginners invent it for themselves.
-But there are problems with generating all allowed candidates before removals begin.
-That is inefficient, because it requires removal of many candidates that we can more easily avoid generating.
+But there is a cost to generating all candidates before removals begin.
+Some removals are obvious, following simple rules.
+Some are detectable by looking ahead a few steps.
+That means the number scan is inefficient.
+It requires removal of many candidates that we can easily avoid generating.
 The number scan is also poor human engineering.
-It is boring, and its unnecessary candidates hinder human solving, by obscuring the relationships that basic and advanced techniques rely on.
+It is boring, unrelated to the challenge of Sudoku and its cloud of unnecessary candidates obscures relationships that basic and advanced techniques rely on.